Problem Exists Between Keyboard ...

 [db@centaur ~] ./popen-test: popen("/bin/true") failed.

-To rectify this, our task is conceptually simple: whenever we invoke a function which sets errno on failure, just make sure its value is included in the error message.
+popen() to fail; whatever information errno might have conveyed is not made available.
+All too often, when programs fail they do not bother to tell you why, which makes the life of your system administrator friends either very simple (just blame you, the developer) or very complicated.errno on failure, just make sure its value is included in the error message.
 Since the value is just an integer, which is not very user-friendly, we might want to carry this a step further and provide some kind of explanatory message using perror() (we'll get more sophisticated later).
 Note that we're not referencing errno in our code, just invoking perror().

 /*